Brian Trubshaw: Biography

+Personal life

 He married Yvonne Edmondson, née Clapham, in 1972.

+Always a sports enthusiast, he played cricket for Winchester College and the Royal Air Force, and in later life attained a nine handicap at golf.

+Death

-He died peacefully in his sleep on 24 March 2001, at his home in Cherington, Gloucestershire.
+He died in his sleep on 24 March 2001, at his home in Cherington, Gloucestershire.

+Legacy

 In 1998, Trubshaw was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.